jalmasi/vrspace/content/README.md

 Each of skybox directories contains author and license information.

-Icons are downloaded from pngrepo.com.
+Icons are downloaded from pngrepo.com, CC0 license.